michael-loeffler/Group-Project/README.md

 WHEN I reload the page
 THEN all songs stored in the "Recent Selections" and "Up Next" lists remain on the page WHEN I click on the "Clear" button for either "Recent Selections" or "Up Next", then those songs are erased from the screen and from localStorage
-WHEN I search for a cocktail by name or main ingredient THEN I am presented with a list of cocktails that have that name or main ingredient WHEN I view the list of cocktails
-THEN I am presented with the cocktail name, a cocktail image, the cocktail ingredients, and instructions to make the cocktail WHEN I click on the random drink button
+WHEN I click on the random drink button
 THEN I am presented with a random drink
+WHEN I view the random drink
+THEN I am presented with the cocktail name, a cocktail image, the cocktail ingredients, and instructions to make the cocktail
 ```

 ## Installation